Experience the Best Beaches in Barcelona: Sun, Sand, and Mediterranean Bliss

 How to get there by public transport: take bus V15 & V19; By Metro L4 (Barceloneta)

-The beaches on the other side of the Port Olympia still offer that city beach vibe without the sometimes overwhelming tourist crowds.
-They´re also all wonderful locations to swim with a gentle declining slope into the ocean.
+You’ll find the beaches on the other side of the Port Olympia are fantastic and long beaches with a nice vibe with plenty of space away from the more popular tourist beaches in town.
+These beaches are all fantastic locations to swim in with an easy and gentle declining slope into the ocean.
 Any of the beaches are easily reachable by a pleasant stroll along the sidewalk past the port and upwards, or via the line 4 yellow metro line to either Bogatell, Llacuna, Poblenou or Selva de Mar and a shorter walk.
 Nova Icaria and Bogatell are the first beaches along the coast and are known for their volleyball courts and flanking parks.
 Further along the coast is Mar Bella beach – an LGBT+ hotspot.

 Here you´ll find one of Barcelona´s most lively chiringuitos ´Be Gay´ fronted by beds to recline on whilst you enjoy a mojito to pumping dance music or reggaeton.
 If you feel like letting it all hang out, then this is where you´ll also find Barcelona’s official nudist beach.
 Further along still, the coastline ends with La Nova Mar Bella and Llevant beaches that have less busy beach bars and more space both on the sand and in the sea – should you fancy a leisurely swim away from the crowds.